-4. Helen is a mother who is dedicated to looking after her five children who live with her.
+Helen is a mother who is dedicated to looking after her five children who live with her.
 Some of her children have finished school and are now at university but continue to have her support to help manage issues with mental health.
-She contacted the National Debt Helpline in June 2020 and spoke to one of our financial counsellors about the debt issues she was facing.
-Some expert analysis has flagged that large families with limited income are at the greatest risk of not being able to afford essential energy services in

-Australia.
-16 Helen's experience reflects this.
+She contacted the National Debt Helpline - Consumer Action in June 2020 and spoke to one of our financial counsellors about the debt issues she was facing.
+Some expert analysis has flagged that large families with limited income are at the greatest risk of not being able to afford essential energy services in Australia.
+Helen's experience reflects this.
 The debts have compounded the impact of other problems Helen has been up against.

 "With the cookie jar being attacked from various areas but there's not much going in because of living costs.
 Bills here, bills there.
 It affects your health and it affects how you mother as well because you build up stress, you get sick more often."

-- 5. Helen is a victim of family violence, including ongoing financial abuse from her ex-husband ever since he was removed from the household through an intervention order.
-Since the initial intervention order almost a decade ago, she has had ongoing support from her wider family to try and overcome ongoing abuse and the other flow on impacts of family violence.
-Helen told us that her ex-husband has also abused and assaulted family members who are helping Helen. - 6.
+BILLS HERE, BILLS THERE.
+IT AFFECTS YOUR HEALTH AND IT AFFECTS HOW YOU MOTHER AS WELL BECAUSE YOU BUILD UP STRESS, YOU GET SICK MORE OFTEN Helen is a victim survivor of family violence, including ongoing financial abuse from her ex-husband since he was removed from the household through an intervention order.
+Since the initial intervention order almost a decade ago, she has had ongoing support from her wider family to try and overcome ongoing abuse and other flow on impacts of family violence.
+Helen told us that her ex-husband has also abused and assaulted family members who are helping Helen.

 In a further blow to her efforts to overcome financial issues, Helen was injured last year and was stood down when her industry was impacted by COVID-19 almost immediately after returning to work.
-In the past she had exhausted her allowances for time off work to ensure her children were safe, meaning she has been without her usual income for months.
+In the past she had exhausted her allowances for time off work to ensure her children were safe, meaning she has been without her usual income for months: